 Looking up what to do for a great day out in the West Midlands?
+Here are the best day trips in the West Midlands for you to enjoy this year.

 The West Midlands is filled with the heavier brick and mortar of England – industrial footprints that saw the region flourish in earlier centuries.
 Birmingham and Dudley were at the centre of the Industrial Revolution; even today, they hoard ironworks and craft kilns among the modern developments and fun attractions.